 121.92cm x 121.92cm

 What happens when an AI trained only on the artwork of women artists daydreams?
-If she is at all like her creator, she might self-criticize, think she is wasting time, because in many contemporary societies, we see daydreaming as unproductive, escapist.
-But at the same time, we underestimate the importance of empty time for our imagination.
-Daydreams are developmentally important.
-What happens in our heads is the ultimate private moment, not worth any likes on social media or approvals in conversation.
-Daydreams are unexamined fantasies, as rich or as empty as we need them to be.
-In Daydreams, [Grace:AI]– and AI trained on the works of women artists– looks at images of the sky above, the rich clouds dancing, furling, hovering, lifted by lightness or weighted down with a future rain.
+In Daydreams, [Grace:AI]– an Artificial Intelligence trained on the works of global women artists– looks at images of the sky above, the rich clouds dancing, furling, hovering, lifted by lightness or weighted down with a future rain.
 Each image produced by [Grace:AI] is unique and artificial.
 They are completely original products of her processes, her imagination.

-[Grace:AI], employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I continue to create that contains tens of thousands of paintings and drawings by women artists; in effect, a history of global women’s art in thousands of images.
+[Grace:AI], employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I continue to create that contains tens of thousands of paintings and drawings by women artists from around the world; in effect, a history of global women’s art in thousands of images.
 The artists I have chosen as her ‘teachers’ are outspoken, strong individuals from countries ranging from Korea to Greece to Argentina to Nigeria who worked or work in the male-dominated art world.

 Watch [Grace:AI] generate clouds at the Computational Creativity exhibition curated by Lilla Lo Curto and Bill Outcault 14-15 September 2021 https://computationalcreativity.net/iccc21/art-exhibition/